Tes3awy/PSIRT/README.md

 $ vagrant up --provider vmware_desktop
 ```

+> If you are using VMware as your provider, make sure you have the [VMware Utility](https://developer.hashicorp.com/vagrant/docs/providers/vmware/vagrant-vmware-utility)

 Once Vagrant finishes installation, you will get an IP address displayed in the terminal.
 Open that IP in you browser.

 ```bash